TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 ## Unmanaged Hosting API

-Microsoft provides an API known as the (https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/hosting/ "Unmanaged CLR Hosting API").
+Microsoft provides an API known as the [Unmanaged CLR Hosting API](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/hosting/).
 This API allows for unmanaged code (such as C or C++) to host, inspect, configure, and use Common Language Runtimes.
 It is a legitimate API that can be used for many purposes.
 Microsoft uses it for several of their products, and other companies use it to design custom loaders for their programs.
 It can be used to improve performance of .NET applications, create sandboxes, or just do wierd stuff.
 We do the latter.

-One of the things it can do is manually load .NET Assemblies into arbitrary (https://docs.microsoft.com/en-us/dotnet/framework/app-domains/application-domains "Application Domains").
+One of the things it can do is manually load .NET Assemblies into arbitrary [Application Domains](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/application-domains).
 It can do this either from disk or from memory.
 We utilize its capability for loading from memory to load your payload without touching disk.

-To see a standalone example of an Unmanaged CLR Hosting Assembly loader, check out Casey Smith's repo: https://github.com/caseysmithrc/AssemblyLoader
+To see a standalone example of an Unmanaged CLR Hosting Assembly loader, check out Casey Smith's repo: [AssemblyLoader](https://github.com/caseysmithrc/AssemblyLoader)

 ## CLR Injection